-An education program specifically for parents and other family caregivers of childen and adolescents experiencing mental health challenges.
+An education program specifically for parents and other family caregivers of childen and adolescents experiencing a mental health condition.

-NAMI Basics is a FREE, 6-week education program for parents and family caregivers of children and teens who are experiencing symptoms of a mental illness or whom have already been diagnosed.
+NAMI Basics is a FREE, 6-week education program for parents and family caregivers of children and teens who are experiencing symptoms of a mental illness or who have already been diagnosed.
 The program is taught by a trained team with lived experience, and is offered in a group setting so you can connect with other people face-to-face.
 This group setting provides mutual support and shared positive impact where you can experience compassion and reinforcement from people who understand your situation.
 You also can help others through your own experience.